Martin Nisenholtz: Contributions to digital media and marketing

+Nisehnoltz co-authored the book How to Advertise with Kenneth Roman and Jane Maas.

 In 2013, Nisenholtz was named a Shorenstein Fellow at Harvard's John F. Kennedy School of Government.
 While in residence he partnered with John Huey and Paul Sagan to Develop Riptide: An Oral History of the Epic Collision Between Journalism and Digital Technology, 1980 to the present.
 The project was unveiled at the Fortune Brainstorm Tech conference on July 24, 2013.